 Vanguard Canada is the Canadian subsidiary of the Vanguard Group, one of the largest financial institutions in the world.

-The company has more than $7 trillion in global assets under management and is an industry leader in Exchange Traded Funds or ETFs.
+The company has over $8 trillion in global assets under management and is an industry leader in Exchange Traded Funds (ETFs).

 Vanguard Canada has nearly 40 ETFs that are specifically designed for Canadian investors.

-In this article, I will cover 19 of the best Vanguard ETFs in Canada and take a look at their holdings, fees, key facts, and more!
+In this article, I will cover 19 of the best Vanguard ETFs in Canada and look at their holdings, fees, key facts, and more!

 What is Vanguard Canada?